AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/batch-set-presets-dm.md

 >
 >* [Image Sets](/help/assets/dynamic-media/image-sets.md)
 >* [Spin Sets](/help/assets/dynamic-media/spin-sets.md)
->* [Configuring selective publishing at the folder level in Dynamic Media](/help/assets/dynamic-media/selective-publishing.md#selective-publish-configure-folder) - See "Sync Mode" in the topic.
+>* [Configuring selective publishing at the folder level in Dynamic Media](/help/assets/dynamic-media/selective-publishing.md#selective-publish-configure-folder) - See "Sync Mode" in the topic to learn more about synching a single folder to Dynamic Media.
->* [Creating a new Dynamic Media Configuration in Cloud Services](/help/assets/dynamic-media/config-dm.md#configuring-dynamic-media-cloud-services) - See "Dynamic Media sync mode" in the topic.
+>* [Creating a new Dynamic Media Configuration in Cloud Services](/help/assets/dynamic-media/config-dm.md#configuring-dynamic-media-cloud-services) - See "Dynamic Media sync mode" in the topic to learn more about synching all folders to Dynamic Media.
 >* [Reprocessing assets in a folder](/help/assets/dynamic-media/about-image-video-profiles.md#reprocessing-assets)